by Carlos Tkacz

 Flights

+The first crux is getting to Cape Town.
+There are a variety of airlines that offer flights, but the key is to find the best one with a baggage policy that will get you there with your pads.
+While you can rent pads from many of the accommodation places in Rocklands or from places in Capetown (see below)these pads are usually a bit more beat up than most of us would like.
 When looking for an airline, be sure to check their sporting goods policy.
 Many airlines have policies that will allow you to replace a checked bag with a piece of sporting equipment.
-They often offer guidelines on size and weight, the latter being the primary concern.
-For our money, Steph and I have recently settled on using Qatar airlines.
-Their prices are average (around $1200 round trip), and they allow two checked bags per passenger.
-As such, you can replace one baggage allowance with your pads and then still have another checked bag for your stuff.
-Steph and I could strap two Big Squishies together and check them as a single item on the last trip.
+They often offer guidelines on size and weight, the latter being the main concern.
+Generally, you can replace one baggage allowance with your pads and then still have another checked bag for your stuff.
+Last trip, Steph and I were able to strap two Big Squishies together and check them as a single item.
+In general, prices range from $1200-1600 round trip.

 Rental Car

-There are a plethora of rental car options at varying prices.
-All the standard companies are there, but there are several cheaper options as well.
+There are a plethora of rental car options of varying prices, ranging from $10/day to $25/day.
+All the normal companies are there, but there are also a number of cheaper options as well.
 Carisma and Rentacheapie are common ones and rent out older yet bullet-proof cars.
-Keep in mind that you don’t need a large vehicle to access all the usual spots.
+First Car Rental is also a good choice.
+One thing to keep in mind is that you don’t need a large car to access all the usual spots.
 Most of the cheaper cars available for rent are small hatchbacks (think like a Chevy Sonic or maybe a VW Golf), and these work fine for the roads that lead to the climbing areas.
 Also, they fit a surprising amount of gear in them.
 Nonetheless, we always bring some straps in case we need to strap pads to the top.

 Driving

-The next crux is driving once you land, go through customs, and get your car.
+Once you land and go through customs and get your car, the next crux is driving to the Cederberg.
 Some people choose to spend a few days in Cape Town; Steph and I usually do that in the middle of our trip as a way to get some rest.
 I have some information on things to do there below.
-The airport has wifi, so when you land, you can download the necessary maps and put them in wherever you are staying, but the drive is not hard.
-Leaving the airport spits you right onto the N2, already going the direction you need.
+The airport has wifi, so when you land you can download the necessary maps and put in wherever you are staying, but the drive is not hard.
+Leaving the airport spits you right onto the N2 already going the direction you need.
 From there, take a right (towards Malmesbury) onto the M7 and then another right onto the N7.
-This takes you to the exit for Clanwilliam.
-In total, it takes about 3 hours (barring traffic) to get there from the airport.
+This takes you all the way to the exit for Clanwilliam.
+In total, it takes about 3 hours (barring traffic) to get there from the Airport.

 Here are a few tips:

-– Before you hit the N2, there is a BP gas station on the left when leaving the airport.
-If you fill up here, you’ll be able to make it to Clanwilliam (if you got a small car).
+- Just before you hit the N2, when leaving the airport, there is a BP gas station on the left.
+If you fill up here, you’ll be able to make it all the way to Clanwilliam (if you got a small car).
 The gas stations work like they do in Oregon.
 You pull up, and they fill it for you.
 You can tip the employee if you like.
-This is also an excellent place to get a cup of coffee and some snacks (for the coffee, you go order at the counter, then go pay at the cashier, and then use that receipt to get your coffee).
+This is also a good place to get a cup of coffee and some snacks (for the coffee, you go order at the counter, then go pay at the cashier, and then use that receipt to get your coffee).

 - In Piketberg, where you’ll hit the only roundabout of the drive, there is a travel center on the right where you can stop for a bathroom and some more coffee/snacks.
 The muffins there are amazing!

-– If a truck or slower car is driving on the shoulder, that generally means they expect you to pass them and are making room.
-If you are the slow one, they will often expect you to do the same.
+- If a truck or slower car is driving in the shoulder, that generally means they expect you to pass them and are making room.
+They will often expect you to do the same if you are the slow one.

-– License checkpoints are common, so don’t sweat them.
+- License checkpoints are common, so don’t sweat it.

-– You exit from the N7 onto R364.
-This road takes you past Clanwilliam and up into the mountains to where most accommodation options are.
+- You exit from the N7 onto R364.
+This road is the one that takes you past Clanwilliam and up into the mountains to where most of the accommodation options are.
 Clanwilliam has one main street, which Ts with R364.
-It’ll be the first major street you come across.
-Located here is the grocery store.
+It’ll be the first major street you come across and is where the grocery store is located.
 It is worth stopping to get groceries, as the Rocklands proper is still another thirty minutes or so away.

 Accommodations in Rocklands